progenetix/bycon/docs/generated/beacon-responses.md

 None

-The type of response used for the endpoint depends on the requested and granted `responseGranularity`, _i.e._ while a "record" level `responseGranularity` has to be served through a `beaconResultsetsResponse` other granularities might employ summary response types.
+The type of response used for the endpoint depends on the requested and granted `responseGranularity`.